qaisjp/comm2-report/chapters/30-design/0000-existing.md

 - **PWA.** Is the website a progressive web application?
 - **Naming / scoping.** How does the system handle name clashes?

-## GitHub (github.com)

-GitHub has two main APIs, REST API v3 and GraphQL API v4, and also supports push messages via "webhooks".[^GitHubAPILinks]

-Their documentation describes why GitHub uses GraphQL:

-> "GitHub chose GraphQL for our API v4 because it offers significantly more flexibility for our integrators.
-The ability to define precisely the data you want—and only the data you want—is a powerful advantage over the REST API v3 endpoints.
-GraphQL lets you replace multiple REST requests with a single call to fetch the data you specify." [@GitHubGraphQLAPI]

-[^GitHubAPILinks]: Detailed information on these APIs can be found at https://developer.github.com/v3/, https://developer.github.com/v4/ and https://developer.github.com/webhooks/

-This has clear development and performance benefits:

-- we can "dogfood" more aggressively (dogfooding is discussed further in [@sec:design-api])
-- a single request can be called for all the data needed, which results in faster load times for the user
-- less _collaborator_ time needs to be spent creating endpoints to provide bulk data

-Despite GraphQL being very powerful, we have adopted to build a simpler REST-based API.
-This is because GraphQL is quite difficult to setup and prototype with, especially when fleshing out a brand new API.

-Talk about scoping

-talk about primer grid - responsiveness. bootstrap has this. the reason we chose primer is because it's the backbone of github, and our service follows a similar format to github, so we have all the necessity taxonomies available. also bootstrap 4 requires jquery (explain why jquery is bad and unnecessary today), and that we're waiting for bootstrap 5 which does not use jquery.

 ## npm (npmjs.com)

 npm is the package manager for Node. npmjs.com is a progressive web application built using React, a "JavaScript library for building user interfaces" [@ReactJavaScriptLibrary].